#Feel Alpine

 ‘Wintertäli’ Cross-Country Skiing Practice Trail: ‘CLOSED’

-Weather today: 11°C Sunny Sunny Weather tomorrow: 11°C Mostly sunny Mostly sunny
+Weather today: 0°C snow showers Snow showers Weather tomorrow: 5°C Mostly sunny Mostly sunny

 Timetable